AviatrixSystems/Docs/HowTos/troubleshooting_site2cloud_connection_with_ikev2.rst

 - Review the logs on the prompt panel

 - Attempt to locate the keyword or failure message during IKEv2/IPsec negotiation.
-Here are some keyword example log entries of negotiation failure to troubleshoot further.
+Here are some examples of IKEv2 negotiation failure and hint to fix or troubleshoot it further:

 Keyword: "Error: Failed to deliver message to gateway"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^